ademant/minetest_xpfw/README.txt

 ==========================
 See license.txt for license information.

-XPFW provide an API for storing values relevant for experience mechanism into player metadata.
+XPFW provide an API for storing values relevant for experience mechanism into player metadata (Identified with prefix "XPFW_").
 It also stores several statistic values during playtime:
 - Walked distances calculated out of velocity (important: teleporting does not influence this value)
 - accumulated distance out of comparing with last known position (important: teleporting is included in this value)
 - whole playtime on the server